-- These kits don’t include batteries or inverters, but some do offer a battery option.
-If this is offered it is often included when you click on the Check Price button.
+- These kits don’t include batteries or inverters, but some offer a battery option.
+If this is provided, it is often included when you click on the Check Price button.

 - Ensure you have all the hardware you need during your planning.
 Fuses, cabling, brackets, and other hardware used to mount the panels may only be partially included in the kits or not included at all in some instances.

 You can order panels or kits.
 Kits may help if you are unsure of components, but I will say that you may get better quality components if you order them separately.
-Just being honest here.
+I am just being honest here.

-Whatever you decide, check your warranty, and guarantees – oh, and read the fine print.
-Also, check them as soon as you get the panels.
-Some of them have short shelf lives!
+Whatever you decide, check your warranty and guarantees – oh, and read the fine print.
+Also, check them as soon you get the panels.
+Some of them have short-sh f lives!

 It is not uncommon for panels to get damaged in shipping, and you want to be able to exchange them if needed.